GavinHillDev/Mal-Clone/README.md

 Clone Of My Anime List,

 Currently You Can-
-See Top 10 Anime Currently, And Search For Anime
+See Top 10 Anime Currently, And Search For Anime In the Search Bar

 Planned Features-